axelriseup/Overwatch/README.md

 #### Approaches to expansion for the future

-Add diagrams

-- Visiualizing the Wallet performance with easy readable Graphs/Cake diagrams etc. (No Overload - Keep it clean)
+- Visiualizing the Wallet performance with easy readable **Graphs/Cake diagrams** etc. (No Overload - Keep it clean)
-- Option to visiualize specified products only.
-This would open new information input for products which would perhaps be advertised in a specified timeslot (fullfilled marketing aspect).
+- Option to **visiualize specified products** only.
+This would open new information input for products which would perhaps be advertised in a specified timeslot **(fullfilled marketing aspect)**.
-- Choice of different user interface colors.
+- Choice of **different user interface colors**.
 Must be user specific cached in browser.
+- Add **CSV DATEV record structure** https://developer.datev.de/datev/platform/en/dtvf

 #### Adressed for main use
 - Merchants